-This article details how to set up (initialize) your Trezor One hardware wallet for use with the Casa App.
+This article details how to set up (initialize) your Trezor One hardware wallet for use with Casa App (formerly Keymaster).

 To begin, verify the integrity of the device box to ensure that it is free from tampering.

 Once your Trezor One has been unboxed, head over to wallet.trezor.io in your browser and follow the instructions to begin setup.
 You’ll connect your Trezor One when prompted, using the provided cord.

 If your device is not recognized once plugged in, head over to wallet.trezor.io/#/bridge to download the bridge and resolve this issue.

 If this is your first time setting up this device, you'll be asked to do a firmware update.